Maxhu787/Cnt-Dwn/README.md

 # CntDwn

-Count Down app helps you keep track of your dreams and goals and how much time you have left.
+CountDown app helps you keep track of your dreams and goals and how much time you have left.

 <img height="400px" src="./CntDwn-App-dark.png" /><img height="400px" src="./CntDwn-App-splash.png" /><img height="400px"  src="./CntDwn-App-light.png" />